RandomFractals/CyberDash/README.md

 # Hashtags only filter match toggle
 HASHTAGS_FILTER=true

-# Name of the blacklist Twitter list to skip tweets from
+# Name of the 'blacklist' Twitter list to skip tweets from the members of
+# Note: can be any public or private Twitter list you create and curate
 BLACKLIST=bots

-# Minimum followers to RT a tweet from 'unknown' user
+# Minimum required followers to RT a tweet from 'unknown' user
 MIN_FOLLOWERS=50000

 # Skip tweets from tweeps with these many friends